SQL Server 2025 upgrade cost comparison table showing Standard vs Enterprise licensing savings

 John Sterrett, ProcureSQL CEO, is attending the 2025 Microsoft Fabric Conference Partner Only Event.

-The first major benefit of the transition is a simplified work environment for all involved.
+The first significant benefit of the transition is a simplified work environment for all involved.
 Everything is integrated into one platform, eliminating headaches associated with handoffs and siloed workflow.

 Data warehousing, data engineering, AI-powered analytics, data science, and business intelligence are now housed in one platform.
 A simpler platform means faster results for your company’s needs.

-Moreover, as different teams work together, Fabric offers compliance features like data tracking, version control, and role-based access to allow multiple teams to work together simultaneously without compromising the integrity of your company’s data.
+Moreover, as different teams collaborate, Fabric provides compliance features such as data tracking, version control, and role-based access, enabling multiple teams to work together simultaneously without compromising the integrity of your company’s data.

 There is now an incredible amount of potential at their fingertips.

-With Microsoft Fabric, forecasting future performance and AI-driven analysis now gives your teams a leg up on the competition.
+With Microsoft Fabric, forecasting future performance and AI-driven analysis now gives your teams a competitive edge.

-This allows your business to move from a purely reactive business model to a proactive one where you can be one step ahead of what’s to come.
+This enables your business to transition from a purely reactive model to a proactive one, where you can stay one step ahead of what’s to come.

-In terms of cost, you’ll be happy to know that even with all of these new additions, the pricing model for Fabric is scalable and flexible depending on how you use it.
+In terms of cost, you’ll be pleased to know that, despite all these new additions, the pricing model for Fabric remains scalable and flexible, depending on how you utilize it.

 Microsoft provides a Fabric Capacity Estimator, allowing you to take full advantage of the new platform by understanding the up-front cost.